oliverschwendener/ueli/README.md

     * `recursive` Boolean - If the specified folder should be searched recursively. **Be cautious with this option because it can slow down the application drastically.**
 * `hotKey` String - Represents the hotkey to show/hide the window ([Available hot keys](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)=.
 * `logExecution` Boolean - If ueli should log the execution of applications, files and folders for better search results.
 Set to `false` if you want to disable logging.
+* `iconSet` IconSet - Represents the default icon set
+    * `appIcon` String - Represents the svg icon for applications
+    * `emailIcon` String - Represents the svg icon when typing in an email address
+    * `fileIcon` String - Represents the svg icon for files
+    * `folderIcon` String - Represents the svg icon for folders
+    * `searchIcon` String - Represents the svg icon for the search icon on the top right
+    * `shortcutIcon` String - Represents the default svg icon for shortcuts and custom commands
+    * `urlIcon` String - Represents the svg icon when typing in an email address
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed.
 * `rescanInterval` Number - Interval in seconds to rescan the application folders.
 * `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input).